On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Positivity and monotonicity: on the HLL-type schemes

 Finally, the error between (I) the HLL average of left and right total energies and (II) the total energy calculated using the HLL averages of other quantities is

 All the terms on the right-hand side of Eq.~(\ref{eq:errorBxV}) are not below zero, and the last term in Eq.~(\ref{eq:errorBxV}) cancels the kinetic energy in ${E}^{\text{hll}}$.
 We notice that when $B_x^{\text{l}}=B_x^{\text{r}}$, we have $\text{Error}({E})^{\text{hll}}=0$.
 However, when $B_x^{\text{l}}\ne B_x^{\text{r}}$, the third term on the right hand side, $\frac{1}{2}({B}_y^{\text{hll}})^2$, particularly, is unbounded and proportional to the squares of $v$ and of the absolute difference between $B_x^{\text{l}}$ and $B_x^{\text{r}}$.
-Consequently, when $B_x$ is varying, and the tangential velocity is significant, the positivity of the internal energy calculated from the HLL averages of conservative variables cannot be guaranteed.
-As discussed above, when plasma $\beta$ is small, the approximation of the HLLC and HLLD schemes for the magnetic field may be close to that of the HLL scheme.
-Although the energy equation is solved differently in the HLLC and HLLD schemes, the same issue may still appear because the jump relations do not consider varying $B_{\parallel}$ \cite{Fuchs2011a}.
+Consequently, when $B_x$ varies and the tangential velocity is significant, the positivity of the internal energy calculated from the HLL averages of the conservative variables cannot be guaranteed. {In short, we have an inconsistency ${E}^{\text{hll}}\ne\frac{1}{2}({B}_x^{\text{m}})^2+\frac{1}{2}({B}_y^{\text{hll}})^2+\frac{1}{2}\varrho^{\text{hll}}(\mathbf{V}^{\text{hll}})^2$, which may lead to a negative internal energy, once the magnetic energy and kinetic energy need to be subtracted from the total energy.} As discussed above, when plasma $\beta$ is small, the approximation of the HLLC and HLLD schemes for the magnetic field may be close to that of the HLL scheme.
+Although the energy equation is solved differently in the HLLC and HLLD schemes, issues may still arise because they do not account for varying $B_{\parallel}$ \cite{Fuchs2011a}. {One may also find a more general discussion on an entropy-satisfying solution that does not necessarily need the zero divergence constraint, gaining further insights \cite{TREMBLIN2024}.}